Our firm frequently gets questions about adoption in North Carolina and we hope to answer some of the more common questions here for you!

 Once the process starts, WE handle the paperwork filing, eliminating multiple trips to the courthouse (parking, security, waiting in line, etc.), so that you can focus on your new child (once you have physical custody of them), as well as doing what you need to do to prepare at home, work, etc.

 If hiccups arise, then we can help!
 For instance, we had what looked to be a relatively straight forward independent adoption nearby.
 However, birth mom ended up having the baby in another state due to a number of complications, and having an attorney already involved helped keep the process “on track”, especially once DSS (in the other state) started to take an interest.
 We were able to immediately address their concerns, obtain custody of the baby for our client, and then to get permission for the parents to bring their baby home to North Carolina.
 Then, while they were at home with the baby, we finalized the adoption, and closed out the interstate adoption file from the birth state.
 Hopefully, no hiccups will arise in your adoption, but if they do, having counsel already “on the job” will help minimize additional costs (as opposed to calling a lawyer with a brand new case and in an emergency situation – $$$$$), and keep the process on track.

 What are the potential costs?
 Costs vary by adoption, but a typical adoption may include some or all of the following fees:

 If you need an adoption attorney who knows the adoption process, and is experienced in all facets of family law, contact the team at Apple Payne Law, PLLC today!
 Our consults are only $100 and our adoption fees are very reasonable.
-We can be reached at (336) 283-6198, or contact us online here.
 We are willing to handle adoptions for any county in North Carolina.
 Teachers, police/firefighters/EMS are all eligible for a substantial service discount as well!
 Just mention this article when you schedule your consultation.